migueltc13/KoTH-Tools/README.md

 # KoTH Tools

-A collection of tools that I use in TryHackMe's
-[King of the Hill](https://tryhackme.com/games/koth) competition.
+A collection of custom tools that I use in TryHackMe's [King of the Hill](https://tryhackme.com/games/koth) competition.

 ## Overview